Sociology, Ph.D. Student

 NICOLAS GUTIERREZ III

-Nicolas Gutierrez III is a Ph.D. student in the Department of Sociology at the University of Southern California.
-He is a USC Provost’s Fellow, USC Sociology W.E.B.
-DuBois & Ida B. Wells-Barnett Graduate Scholar, and USC Equity Research Institute (ERI) Graduate Community-Engaged Research Fellow.
-He earned an M.S. in Criminal Justice and Criminology from San Diego State University (SDSU) and a B.A. in Criminology, Law and Society from the University of California, Irvine (UCI).
+Nicolas Gutierrez III is a Ph.D. student in the Department of Sociology at the University of Southern California and a Graduate Research Assistant in the Captive Money Lab.
+He is also a USC Provost’s Fellow and USC Sociology W.E.B.
+DuBois & Ida B. Wells-Barnett Graduate Scholar.
+He earned an M.S. in Criminal Justice and Criminology from San Diego State University and a B.A. in Criminology, Law and Society from the University of California, Irvine.

-Nicolas researches the criminalization of homelessness, encampment sweeps, policing, mutual aid, and civic action.
-His work has been published in the International Journal on Homelessness, Public Integrity, and Scholars Strategy Network.
+His research focuses on the intersection of unsheltered homelessness, criminalization, and mutual aid in Los Angeles, CA. Nicolas has published in the International Journal on Homelessness, Public Integrity, Scholars Strategy Network, and USC ERI Blog.
 His research has also been featured in the Voice of San Diego, CBS 8, NBC 7, inewsource, and Televisa Californias.

 MY RESEARCH